home | about us

 I’m going to ask a lot of questions tonight.
 If you know the answer, that’s cool.
 If you don’t, don’t feel bad.
 We’re beginning at a lot of different levels, and that’s okay.
 The goal is to be all on the same page when we get done.

-Discussion Questions
+General Questions

-• How many books are in the Bible?
+1. How many books are in the Bible?
 (66)

 • Can any of you recite them in order?
 (If they can, let them.
-Tell them good job when they’re done, and let the group know by the end of this study, they should be able to do the same)
+Tell them good job when they’re done, and let the group know by the end of this study, they should be able to do the same.)

 Okay, we’ve covered some good stuff already, stuff you should know.
 The Bible is made up of 66 different books.
 These come in various forms, which we’ll talk about in a minute.
 The 66 books are organized in 2 testaments, the Old and New Testament.
 Why don’t you open up your Bibles to the table of contents.

-• Who knows how many books are in the Old Testament?
-(39)
+3. Who knows how many books are in the Old Testament?
+(39) How many does that leave in the New Testament?
+(27)

-• And over how much time was the Bible written?
-(1500-2000ish)
+5. Over how much time was the Bible written?
+(1,500-2,000-ish years.)

 So we have 66 books in 2 testaments, 39 OT books and 27 NT books.
 Probably not very many of you know a whole lot beyond that.
 Today we’re going to explore a few more things.
 Go ahead and turn to the first book of the Bible.
 As we walk through different things tonight, feel free to thumb through the pages of your Bible.